google-developer-training/android-kotlin-fundamentals-apps/.github/ISSUE_TEMPLATE/android-kotlin-fundementals.md

 **In which lesson and step of the codelab can this issue be found?**
 Lesson number + step number.

+**How to reproduce?**
+What are the exact steps to reproduce the problem?

 **Versions**
 1. What version of Android Studio are you using?